 5.351 The hex occupied by an air unit is its base hex.
-Air units with a blue triangle are cv-capable and can base on CV, CVN of their nationality.
-Additionally, U.S. (only) cv-capable air can base on U.S. Lxx.
+Air units with a blue triangle are cv-capable and can base on CV, CVN or Lxx of their nationality.
 Air units on land (in land or littoral hexes) must base in a friendly city, port or an islet airfield.